 Looking to brush shoulders with the Irish in America?
-Check out the 10 best Irish pubs in Boston.
+Check out the ten best Irish pubs in Boston.

 10. The Kinsale Irish Pub – the pub with the most traditional décor

-In a solid attempt to reflect the setting of a true Irish pub, the Kinsale can proudly boast that much of its traditional wooden furniture was made in Ireland.
+In a solid attempt to reflect the setting of a true Irish pub, the Kinsale is one of the Boston pubs which proudly boasts that much of its traditional wooden furniture was made in Ireland.

 The classic bar is flanked by two marble pillars, which frame a back-bar filled with Irish whiskey and spirits.
 American influences shine through with screenings of all the top sports games and certain dishes on the menu, but all in all, this is a solid Irish pub.